At Ballot Box and In Court, Reformers Shake System

 - Jan.
 25, 2012 – The Pennsylvania Supreme Court strikes down the legislative redistricting map adopted in 2011 by the state’s five-member Legislative Redistricting Commission, ruling that “the lines violated state constitutional requirements of compactness and adherence to the integrity of political subdivisions.”
 Responding to a dozen citizen lawsuits, the court orders the state’s Legislative Redistricting Commission to redraw the map.
 Chief Justice Ron Castille, writing the majority opinion, cites a lawsuit by Amanda Holt, a 29-year-old piano teacher from Allentown, who charged that that the official redistricting plan had unreasonably and illegally split up towns and cities.
 “The Holt plan is powerful evidence indeed,” writes Castille.
 “This powerful evidence, challenging the Final (official) Plan as a whole, suffices to show that the Final Plan is contrary to law.”
 The high court bars use of the 2011 redistricting plan in the 2012 elections, stating that the prior plan adopted in 2001 would apply.

 - Nov.
-6, 2012 – In the 2012 elections, Republican candidates for the U.S. House of Representatives win 75,870 fewer popular votes than Democratic candidates but Republicans win eight more House seats.
-In other words, Democrats won the popular vote statewide but the GOP gerrymander gave Republicans a lopsided 13-5 advantage in House seats.
-Democratic state Senator Daylin Leach, using the same voter figures, redraws the districts and devised a plan that results in a 13-5 Democratic House seat advantage, demonstrating huge impact of partisan gerrymandering.
+6, 2012 – In the 2012 elections, Republican candidates for the U.S. House of Representatives lost fthe popular vote to Democratic candidates by 75,870 votes than Democratic candidates but Republicans won eight more House seats.
+A gerrymander by GOP_led legislature gave Republicans a lopsided 13-5 advantage in House seats.
+Democratic state Senator Daylin Leach, using the same voting results, redrew district lines and created maps that resulted in a 13-5 Democratic House seat advantage, proving that gerrymandering – more than where people live – determines election outcomes.

 - May 8, 2013 – Pennsylvania Supreme Court approves revised legislative redistricting plan presented by state’s official commission, though critics contend that it only modestly improved the defects in the original plan.